Redeem Now Ends in:

 • The Pentatonic Scale:

-• Formed by a sequence of five perfect fifths (e.g., C-G-D-A-E), which are inherently consonant when arranged into a scale.
+• Formed by a sequence of five perfect fifths (e.g., C-G-D-A-E), which are inherently stable when arranged into a scale.
 Widely used for its melodic and "safe" quality.

 • The Major Scale: